philwo/siso/README.md

     * **Ninja:** Ignores a depfile parse error.
     * **Siso:** Fails for a depfile parse error.

+1. **Unsupported features**

+   Siso may not support Ninja features if they are not used for Chromium builds. e.g. dynamic dependencies, `ninja -t browse` etc

 ## FAQ

 Please check [go/siso-faq](http://go/siso-faq).